Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Numerical computation of KL-expansions

 The maximum of $\delta_{max}$ and $\lambda_{m+1}$ can be used as a proxy for (\ref{832}).
 The order of magnitude of the $L^2$ error $\epsilon_n$ of the approximate KL-expansion can therefore be approximated by $\delta_{max} + m^{(-4j+1)/2}$.

-We note that the constant on the decay rate of the $\lambda_i$ depends on the ratio of the size of the region where the Gaussian process is defined ($[a, b]$ in (\ref{780})) and the timescale of the kernel.
-In Figures \ref{2001}, \ref{2002}, and \ref{2003} we provide plots of the eigenvalues for the squared exponential and Mat\'ern kernels in one and two dimensions.
+We note that for a given level of accuracy, the number of terms needed to achieve that accuracy depends on the ratio of the size of the region where the Gaussian process is defined ($[a, b]$ in (\ref{780})) and the timescale of the kernel.
+In Figure \ref{2003all} we provide plots of the eigenvalues for the squared exponential and Mat\'ern kernels in one and two dimensions.

-In Section \ref{s580}, we demonstrate the performance of Algorithm \ref{a1} in Gaussian process regression problems.
-Notably, the costs of computing KL-expansions are negligible compared to the costs of performing statistical inference in problems with even moderate amounts of data.
-In Tables \ref{3021} and \ref{3041} we provide the accuracy of KL-expansions computed using Algorithm \ref{a1} as a function of the number of nodes $n$ (see (\ref{735})) for two commonly used covariance kernels -- squared exponential and Mat\'ern.
+In Section \ref{s580}, we demonstrate the performance of Algorithm \ref{a1} in Gaussian process regression problems in $\R$ and $\R^2$.
+Notably, for commonly-used kernels, the costs of computing KL-expansions are negligible compared to the costs of performing statistical inference in problems with even moderate amounts of data.
+In Tables \ref{3021} and \ref{3031} we provide the accuracy of KL-expansions computed using Algorithm \ref{a1} as a function of the number of nodes $n$ (see (\ref{735})) for two commonly used covariance kernels -- squared exponential and Mat\'ern.
 We measure accuracy of the KL-expansion when using $n$ nodes as the $L^2$ difference between the true kernel and the effective kernel of the order-$n$ KL-expansion.